maxp-hover/bandcamp_utilities/README.md

 1. Go to `about://extensions`
 2. Enable developer mode
 3. Press "load unpacked extension" (button is on the top left of the screen)
-4. Double click into the `chrome_extension/` directory and pres OK
+4. Double click into the `chrome_extension/` directory and press OK

 ### Todos